redhat-developer/odo/website/docs/getting-started/installation.md

 ### Installing odo on Windows
 1. Download the [odo-windows-amd64.exe](https://developers.redhat.com/content-gateway/rest/mirror/pub/openshift-v4/clients/odo/latest/odo-windows-amd64.exe) file.
-2. Rename the downloaded file to odo.exe and move it to a folder of choice, for example C:\odo
+2. Rename the downloaded file to odo.exe and move it to a folder of choice, for example `C:\odo`.
 3. Add the location of odo.exe to `%PATH%` variable (refer to the steps below).

 #### Setting the PATH variable in Windows 10